Trisha Krishnan: Personal life

 Trisha resides in Chennai with her mother and grandmother.
 Trisha's father died in October 2012.
 She can speak Tamil, English, Hindi and French.
 She follows a vegetarian diet.
 Her mother, Uma Krishnan, accompanies Trisha on film shoots, events, and functions, and they have appeared together in a commercial advertisement.
 Uma had been offered various roles by several Tamil film makers and actors including Kamal Haasan, but turned them down as she wanted to concentrate on Trisha's career.

 About her relationship with her mother, Trisha remarked: "She has been the pillar of my strength and has stood by me like a rock through thick and thin.
-Everyone in the industry and my friends know how close I'm [sic] to my mom."
+Everyone in the industry and my friends know how close I'm to my mom."

 In 2015, she was engaged to entrepreneur Varun Manian but the engagement was called off.
 She was in a relationship with Rana Daggubati during the late 2010s after being friends for a decade.
-They remained civil and mutual friends.